Professor Maryanne Martin

 - Dr Sarah Chapman – University of Bath, UK

 - Dr Barbara Gabrys – Materials, University of Oxford, UK

 - Chris Dawes – Visiting Senior Fellow at the London School of Economics, UK

-- Dr Nancy Puccinelli – Saïd Business School, University of Oxford, UK
+- Dr Nancy Puccinelli – University of Bath, UK

 - Prof Stan Maes - University of Leiden, The Netherlands

 - Dr Veronique de Gucht - University of Leiden, The Netherlands